incrl/portfolio/README.md

 ## Lightfield Research

 As stated above, I am working with Dr. Morse on image processing research.
-Specifically, I am currently working on using deep learning programs like TensorFlow on lightfield images to perform more advanced depth aware image effects.
+Specifically, I am currently working on advanced depth aware effects on lightfield images.
+We are doing this by using deep learning programs like TensorFlow.
  This is my current research, so I can't share everything, but anything I have approval to share I will put in this folder.

 ## Other Interesting Code